salt-extensions/saltext-github/docs/index.rst

 ``saltext-github``: Integrate Salt with Github
 ==============================================

-Salt Extension for interacting with Github
+Salt Extension for interacting with GitHub

 .. toctree::
   :maxdepth: 2